A Distinctively Christian Environment

 - University Suspension - removal from student status with an option to apply for readmission after a specified period of time.
 Suspension requires the student to leave school immediately and not return for any activity of the University for the specified period.

 - University Dismissal - a permanent separation from the University.
-A student dismissed from the University may not visit or be present on campus without permission from Student Life.
+A student dismissed from the University may not visit or be present on campus without permission from Student Engagement.

-A student may appeal any disciplinary action, short of suspension or dismissal, to the Vice President for Student Life.
+A student may appeal any disciplinary action, short of suspension or dismissal, to the Vice President for Student Engagement.
 In these matters, the Vice President's decision will be final.
 A student may appeal housing suspension, university suspension, or university dismissal to the Student Conduct Committee.
 The process for appealing a disciplinary sanction is outlined in the Student Handbook.

 Download an online version of the ETBU Student handbook below.